NeNe Leakes Is Trying To Reconcile With ‘RHOA’ Cast Amid Season 12, Confirms Kandi Burruss

 Burruss also said that she and Leakes are surprisingly getting along as they film for the new episodes of the Bravo TV reality series.
 That said, when asked about the cast’s recent trip to Canada, Burruss described the group vacation as “explosive” and “crazy.”

-Burruss continued on to the outlet, saying that when it comes to Real Housewives vacations, there’s always some explosive moments, even when things between the women start off in a calm and cool place.
+Burruss continued with the outlet, saying that when it comes to Real Housewives vacations, there’s always some explosive moments, even when things between the women start off in a calm and cool place.

-Although Burruss suggested thing became quite tense between certain co-stars in Canada, she also said that she wasn’t involved in the majority of the disputes.
+Although Burruss suggested things became quite tense between certain co-stars in Canada, she also said that she wasn’t involved in the majority of the disputes.
 In fact, according to Burruss, she’s been “kind of” getting along with everybody on the Season 12 cast.

 As for the rest of the cast, Hollywood Life noted that while Porsha Williams shared a group photo during their trip to Canada, Leakes was not included in her post.
 Instead, Burruss was seen with Kenya Moore, Tanya Sam, and Cynthia Bailey as Leakes posted a cryptic message on her Instagram page that spoke of a desire to mend friendships and also said that “some people play victim well.”